jarvisniu/react-event-store/README.md

 ## Advanced usage

-If your event handlers reads some React states, you can use `on/off` manually.
+If your event handlers need to read React states, you can use `on/off` manually.

 ```tsx
 React.useEffect(() => {